Azealia Banks: Political views

 Banks is known for publicly speaking out on African-American civil rights issues, with a commentator at Splice Today describing her as having "that hot New York temper where she will pop off if you cross her the wrong way".
-In December 2014, she called for over $100 trillion to be paid to African Americans as financial reparations for the enslavement of their ancestors, citing U.S. reparations to Native American communities and the German reparations to Jewish survivors of the Holocaust as precedents.
-Using Twitter, she urged young African Americans to take an interest in such issues, adding that "We are the children of the people who perished in the name of modern capitalism and we deserve a piece of that fucking pie".
+In December 2014, she called for over $100 trillion to be paid to African Americans as financial reparations for the enslavement of their ancestors, citing U.S. reparations to Native American communities and German reparations to Jewish survivors of the Holocaust as precedents.
+On Twitter, she urged young African Americans to take an interest in such issues, adding, "We are the children of the people who perished in the name of modern capitalism and we deserve a piece of that fucking pie".
 She added that reparations could be used to improve educational prospects for black Americans.

-In 2016, Banks took to Twitter to express her endorsement of Donald Trump's 2016 presidential campaign, clarifying that "I have no hope for America ...
-I think Donald Trump is evil like America is evil and in order for America to keep up with itself it needs him ... politicians are inherently evil, I trust the one who is most transparent."
-She retracted her endorsement of Trump in October 2016, posting on Facebook: "I made a major mistake endorsing toupey-toupee.
-Women's rights are important and we must protect them."
-Nonetheless, after Trump won the presidency, she posted, "He is my fucking hero right now.
-I am elated."
+Banks has shared many opinions on Donald Trump, with comments on him and his policies dating back to 2015.
+Her first remark was about his stances on immigration, expressing on Instagram that she "sort of" was in agreement with Trump, and later claimed on Twitter that the United States was "playing foster parent" for the Mexican government.
+Banks later endorsed Trump in the 2016 election over Twitter in February of the same year, stating she planned to vote for Trump because he was "evil like America is evil".
+However, Business Insider suggested that Banks may have made these statements to gain publicity in the lead up to the release of her single "The Big Big Beat".
+Banks later retracted her endorsement on Facebook in October 2016, due to concerns over his positions on women's issues, stating that "I made a major mistake endorsing toupey-toupee.
+Women's rights are important and we must protect them", and stated that she regretted commenting on the election in the first place.
+Nevertheless, when Trump eventually won, Banks said she was "elated" and congratulated Trump on the result.

 In April 2022, Banks posted an Instagram story repeatedly chastising Ukraine in the 2022 Russian invasion of the country.
-She claimed, unsubstantiated, that Ukraine's president Volodymyr Zelenskyy denied the ability for African exchange students to leave the country.
-She also claimed without evidence that Ukraine was using their embassies in African countries to recruit mercenaries to fight in Ukraine.
-Banks stated that Zelenskyy was trying to provoke a global nuclear war and urged Ukraine to surrender.
-In a previous Instagram story from April 1, she had spoke about Russia's president Vladimir Putin, calling him her "favorite super villain ever".
+She claimed, without evidence, that Ukraine's president Volodymyr Zelenskyy prevented African exchange students from leaving the country, in reference to Ukrainians authorities who barred Black immigrants from fleeing at the onset of the war.
+She also claimed without evidence that Ukraine was using its embassies in African countries to recruit mercenaries to fight in Ukraine.
+Banks said that Zelenskyy was trying to provoke a global nuclear war and urged Ukraine to surrender.
+In a previous Instagram story from April 1, she had praised Russia's president Vladimir Putin, saying that she "really fucking love[s]" him and calling him her "favorite super villain ever".
+In July 2025, she mocked Ukrainian marine Oleksandr Kiriienko's emaciated appearance following his Russian captivity, writing on X, "Well, something needed to stop his fat a** from eating."